jacobemery/install_oracle_z/README.md

 # install_oracle_z
 Ansible-automated install of Oracle Database and Oracle Automatic Storage Management (ASM) on Red Hat Enterprise Linux (RHEL) for IBM zSystems.

+## Pre-requisites:
+- Root shell to RHEL>=v8 on IBM zSystems.
+- RPM packages for Oracle Database and ASM for s390x architecture from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) downloaded to your server.
+- Minumum of 2GB RAM and 10GB (+16GB if using ASM) of disk space.

 ## Instructions:
 From your RHEL server as root, complete the following steps:
 ### 1. Install git